carpentries/lesson-example/setup.md

     Note that in this and the previous step, the name of your directory should be what you named your lesson; on the example this is `data-cleanup`.

-8. Link the local directory you just created with the Github repository you started with,
+8. Link the local directory you just created with the new Github repository you created,

     ~~~
     $ git remote set-url origin https://github.com/timtomch/data-cleanup.git